Last Updated on by Admin

 Depending on the extra functionality you need on your blog, you do not have to limit yourself to these 7 essential WordPress plugins.
 There is a plugin for almost anything you want to add to your WordPress site.
 Just remember my earlier warning not to overload your site with plugins.

 How to get these must-have WordPress plugins

 All of these must-have WordPress plugins can be installed right from inside your WordPress blog.
 Login to your WordPress admin dashboard, look in the black left column for “Plugins”, however your mouse on it, and click on the “Add New” menu to open the Add Plugins page.

-On that page, type in the name of any of the above plugins in the search box and it will be presented to you to install.
+On that page, type in the name of the above plugins in the search box, and it will be presented to you to install.
 Click the “Install” button, then click “Activate”.
 For most, you still have to set the installed plugin up correctly to get the results you want.